chrimaeon/chrimaeon/README.md

 ## Hi there 👋

-I'm a highly experienced Android App Developer started with Android 2.3 in 2011.
-I have created Apps together with Lynda.com/Linkedin and PicMonkey.
+With over a decade of experience, I started my career in Android development with version 2.3 in 2011, working on apps with platforms like Lynda.com/LinkedIn and PicMonkey.

-I also started widen my knowledge to get into Web Technologies like Angular for Frontend and Nest.js for Backend development.
+Currently, my focus is on Flutter projects and Compose Multiplatform development.

+Over the past years as a Software Architect, I’ve specialized in designing scalable and efficient software solutions, driving innovation across both mobile and web platforms.

 ### My Apps on Google Play